-Yeah, I know, if you’ve been following me, you know this is a recurring theme.
-It is so important.
-If you want to be in touch with yourself, well… you know… you need time.
+This is so important.
+Get this priority straight.
+If you want to be in touch with yourself, and your grand plan, well… you know… you need time.
 It is that simple.
 If you have no time off, and no plans to do the stuff that you really enjoy, that you long for, you can’t get in touch with yourself.

 Now, whatever you do, reading this, please don’t turn this into something about money.
 It is not about money.
 “I don’t have the money for time off” is simply never true.
 I am not telling you to book an expensive trip or do impossible things.
 Just take some time to slow down on a regular basis to do stuff you love and that do fit into your budget, or are the things you want to save up for.
 You know.
 That simple.
 Bring your attention to how important it is to have time off on a regular and predictable basis.